tsitamani/pydocx/README.md

 # pydocx
-docx parser in python , a midified version from <a href="https://github.com/CenterForOpenScience/pydocx">[pydocx]</a>
+A docx parser in python , a midified version from <a href="https://github.com/CenterForOpenScience/pydocx">[pydocx]</a>

 New Added: Tibetan traditional codes preprocess